Assignment Submission Final Checklist

 12. If you have embedded documents within your workbook (not recommended) please first test-transmit the workbook to another email address on another computer to ensure it opens correctly; in the past some embedded documents have not opened after transmission or have been embedded incorrectly.

 14. If a draft review was applicable have you ensured that you have deleted the draft reviewer’s feedback comments before final submission?
-If you leave them in it may skew the assessment.
+Failure to do so could skew the assessment and cause delays to graduation as the paper may flag up advdersely on External Verification.

 15. Is there sufficient analytical depth to your answers?
 Page-referenced theory sets the scene for a response but it is through analysis and application to context that you achieve the “marks”.
 The assessors will be looking to see how well you think rather than how much you can regurgitate or how much you can find on the internet.
 Assessors are very experienced at identifying quality from quantity (see www.ismi.org.uk/resources/learning-zone/description,-theory,-application-and-analysis-–-how-to-develop-strong-answers.aspx )